scshitole/consul_testing/README.md

 - Use http://consul_public_IP:8500 to access the consul server and check the status of consul nodes count

 ## Github Actions Workflows
 After the initial provisioning of the infrastructure in AWS, ongoing, daily operations are implemented in Github Actions workflows.
+Github Actions is an CI/CD tool integrated in to Github.
 These workflows run in Github and allow you to register and deregister new services in Consul and AS3 declarations in
 BIG-IP.\
 \
 While the steps to provision the infrastructure are run locally on your desktop via Terraform, the Github Actions workflows are actually running in Github.
-What this means is that, in addition to cloning this repo to your local desktop, you will also need to have a Github account and clone this repo to your Github.
+What this means is that, in addition to cloning this repo to your local desktop, you will also need to have a Github account and clone this repo to an empty repo in Github.
 \
 Personal Github accounts are free and, if you don't already have one, please see this link: [Signing up for Github](https://docs.github.com/en/github/getting-started-with-github/signing-up-for-github)

+From your Github account, create an empty repository that will be populated from the Git repo on your local computer.
+For more information on how to create a new repo in Github, please see [Create a repo] (https://docs.github.com/en/github/getting-started-with-github/create-a-repo).

+Once you have an empty Github repo, you will need to push your local Git repo to your Github repo.
+Complete the following steps, replacing "myAccount" and "myRepo" with the appropriate values:
+- Change directory to the root of your local Git repo
+- git remote add origin https://github.com/<myAccount>/<myRepo>.git
+- git push -u origin master

 ### Workflows
 Workflows are automatically triggered when Consul or AS3 declarations are pushed to your Github repo.